facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog external search brokercheck brokercheck Play Pause

 7. Get Your Paper Files in Order

 For the financial papers you must keep, devise an orderly filing system.
 If you’re after a more simplistic method, head to your office supply store and buy an expandable folder with month separator tabs.
-Stash the papers you usually throw away each month in the appropriate month of the folder.
+Stash the papers you usually throw away each month in the appropriate folder.

 Finally, remember that bad financial habits come from neglect and passive spending decisions.
 Spring is the ideal time to get back in the driver’s seat and reacquire the big picture.
 Clear out the clutter and do away with what is not working for you.